-The Water Rates will not have to be raised because of the grants.
 The rate structure will continue with a \$95.00 debt service per dwelling unit and a water rate usage of \$4.00 per thousand gallons.
 Partial payments will be accepted by the Village Clerk with total to be paid within 60 days; henceforth after that date a Shut Off notice will be issued.
 Any unpaid water bills in arrears over nine months as of April 1st shall be included in the annual tax levy.
 Water billings go out on June 1st and December 1st.